MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/dev-guidelines-copilot-agents.md

 [*Good-to-fix*]

-The [semanticDescription](../resources/schema/manifest-schema-dev-preview.md#composeextensionscommands) property is used to provide a detailed description of a command for Copilot for Microsoft 365.
+The [semanticDescription](../resources/schema/manifest-schema-dev-preview.md#composeextensionscommands) property is used to provide a detailed description of a command for Microsoft 365 Copilot.
 Semantic description for commands supports up to 5,000 characters and isn't displayed in the user interface.
-If the `semanticDescription` property is left empty, Copilot for Microsoft 365 uses the information in the `description` field.
+If the `semanticDescription` property is left empty, Microsoft 365 Copilot uses the information in the `description` field.
 When writing a `semanticDescription`, you must include information about expected values, limits, and ranges for the command.

 The `semanticDescription` property isn't a mandatory field.
 However, if you add `semanticDescription` in app manifest, the existing validation checks for short, parameter, and command descriptions are also applicable for semantic descriptions.